Nahal Me’arot Nature Reserve, prehistoric man and hikes

 -

 After climbing some rock steps, you will come to the Tabun Cave.
-Displayed in front of you are different archeological layers that extend 25 meters in depth, span about half a million years, and show evidence that three species of hominims lived here.
+Displayed in front of you are different archeological layers that extend 25 meters in depth, span about half a million years, and show evidence that three species of hominins lived here.

-The earliest culture to live here was the Acheulen culture.
+The earliest culture to live here was the Acheulean culture.
 They were Homo erectus species and lived here from about 500,00 to 400,000 years ago.
 This was followed by the Achelo-Yabrudian culture.
 Then came the Homo sapiens Mousterian culture which began about 250,000 years ago and existed for some 200,000 years.
 During these different cultures, stone tools, and eventually bone tools, became more sophisticated.
 This cave was probably big enough for 25 to 50 people to live in.

 -